Citytracking/dotspotting/README.md

 Flamework (and Dotspotting) try to ensure that all an application's configuration information by defined in two (-ish) places:

-1. An `.htaccess` file which, in Dotspotting's case, is located in the `www` directory. (we're going to try and remove the need to worry about this, shortly)
+1. An `.htaccess` file which, in Dotspotting's case, is located in the `www` directory. <-- YOU DON'T NEED TO WORRY ABOUT THIS PART
-2. One or more PHP files that assign settings to a global `$cfg` hash.

 The `.htaccess` file is where the various PHP settings are defined, including this one: